Internships at United Way of Denton County

 Expected Hours per Week: Flexible

-Qualifications: Proficiency with Microsoft Office suite; Spanish proficiency preferred
+Qualifications: Proficiency with Microsoft Office suite; Spanish proficiency prioritized

 Community Impact/Nonprofit Management Intern